johanberntsson/ozmoo/documentation/manual/manual.md

 Since memory is limited on old computers this feature is disabled by default.
 To enable it use -ch.
 This will allocate a history buffer large enough to be useful.
 It is also possible to manually define the minimal size of the history buffer with -ch:n, where n is 20-255 bytes.

+# Miscellaneous options

+## Option -sp:n

+-sp:n is used to set the size of the Z-machine stack, in pages (1 page = 256 bytes).
+The default value is 4.
+Many games, especially ones from Infocom, can be run with just two pages of stack.
+The main reason for reducing this to two pages would be to squeeze in a slightly bigger game in build mode P, or to build a game where dynamic memory is slightly too big with the standard settings.